linkspreed/Snoogie/Special_Works.md

+### 21.11.2023 (announcement Snoogie)
+- 📢 Hey there, Snoogie community! 🌟 We've just updated several plugins on Snoogie to the latest version, making your experience even better! 🚀✨ Have you noticed any changes?
+Let us know your thoughts 💭👇 #SnoogieUpdates #StayUpdated #TechTalk

 ### 20.11.2023 (announcement Snoogie)
 - 📢 Attention all Snoogie users! 🚀🔧 We're thrilled to announce that we've just released a hotfix for Snoogie v41.0.0 🎉🔥 This update addresses important improvements and fixes, ensuring a smoother experience for you all. 🙌🛠️ Please update your app now to enjoy the latest enhancements! 💪✨ #SnoogieUpdate #Hotfixv41.0.0